plone/training/docs/contributing/index.md

 : Find some hints for authoring with
 **markdown and Sphinx and the extra MyST options**:
 {doc}`markup-syntax`
-: Find instructions how to set up training documentation locally in {doc}`setup_author`
+: Find instructions how to set up training documentation locally in {doc}`setup-author`

   Make sure you have filled out a [Contributor Agreement](https://plone.org/foundation/contributors-agreement).